 Thank you very much for selecting the MothOut product and downloading this guide.
-After many years of experience with moths, we've learned that correct identification, understanding moths nature and taking the right course of action is the key to succeeding in the uneven battle with both: pantry as well as clothes/carpet moths.
+After many years of experience with moths, we've learned that correct identification, understanding moths nature and taking the right course of action is the key to succeeding in the uneven battle with clothes/carpet moths.

-The biggest mistake many people make is the incorrect moth's identification.
-Clothes moths can be easily mistaken with pantry moths - similar colour, shape, size.
-This short guide will enable you to understand the difference between pantry and clothes moths, how they cause damage, how moths are attracted to MothOut traps and how to treat moth infestation.
+This short guide will enable you to understand what moths are, how they cause damage, how moths are attracted to MothOut traps and how to treat moths infestation.